 Clean ribs is a primary requirement prior to barbecue.
-But before you add dry rubs, marinades and seasoning, we'll need to spend some time getting the ribs ready.
+But before you add dry rubs, marinades and seasoning, we'll need to spend some time getting the ribs prepared and ready.
 The process is somewhat simple but can be daunting if you've never been exposed to the preparation process.
-We'll take you through the simplest form of preparation and cleaning before you fire up your grill.
+We'll take you through the simplest form of preparation and cleaning before you fire up your grill for amazing ribs.
 So let's get the ribs ready as you will need the proper amount of time to ensure they are cooked for serving.

 There are a couple of methods for cleaning and flavoring ribs prior to barbecuing on the grill.
 We'll show you what has worked for us.

 To get your ribs ready for grilling you'll need to do a couple of things.
 The first requires removing the silvery membrane followed by thoroughly washing.

 Steps on How to clean ribs